-The M&WLPR includes a forecast of the quantities of waste that need to be planned for over the Plan period to 2036 and criteria based policies to determine planning applications for waste management facilities.
-The Initial Consultation proposed that the M&WLPR will not allocate specific sites for waste management facilities.
+The M&WLPR includes a forecast of the quantities of waste that need to be planned for over the Plan period to 2036 and criteria-based policies to determine planning applications for waste management facilities.
+The Initial Consultation (2018) and the Preferred Options (2019) propose that the M&WLPR will not allocate specific sites for waste management facilities because there is sufficient capacity in existing waste management facilities in Norfolk to accommodate the forecast waste arisings during the Plan period.
+However, a 'call for waste management sites' was carried out in 2019 and the six sites submitted have been assessed in the Sustainability Appraisal and are contained in the Preferred Options document, although they are not considered appropriate to allocate in the M&WLPR.

 The M&WLPR includes the forecast quantities of sand and gravel, carstone and silica sand that need to be planned for during the period to 2036, in order to provide a steady and adequate supply of minerals, and the policies to be used to determined planning applications for mineral extraction and associated development.

-The Initial Consultation document also includes all the sites that were proposed for mineral extraction in response to a 'call for mineral extraction sites' carried out for the purpose of the M&WLPR: 41 sites for sand and gravel extraction, one site for carstone extraction and 3 sites for silica sand extraction, and an initial conclusion on the suitability of each site.
-The Initial Consultation also includes four areas of search for future silica sand extraction.
+The Initial Consultation (2018) and the Preferred Options (2019) also include all the sites that were proposed for mineral extraction in response to a 'call for mineral extraction sites' carried out for the purpose of the M&WLPR: 37 sites for sand and gravel extraction, one site for carstone extraction and 3 sites for silica sand extraction, and an initial conclusion on the suitability of each site.
+The Initial Consultation (2018) and the Preferred Options (2019) also include four areas of search for future silica sand extraction.